 So to obtain the best performance from ROMIL products they should be used within the defined period of time and stored in such a way that minimises impurity build-up.
 To prevent contamination it is good practice to dispense from the container rather than withdraw product with pipettes or other glassware.
 Do not return unused material and always replace the original closure immediately after use.
 Partially-used bottles of solvents should be purged with dry nitrogen or other inert gas before replacing the cap in order to maintain the optimum UV transparency.
 Pack sizes should be chosen appropriate to the method.
 Whilst large containers may be suitable for HPLC gradients or for extraction prior to GC, smaller bottles are more suited to purely spectroscopic applications which consume much less solvent.
 Smaller pack sizes are also worth considering for those products which may deteriorate on atmospheric exposure.

-Certified reference solutions and volumetric reagents should be gently shaken before use to maintain homogeneity which can be degraded due to water condensation on the inner surface of the container.
+Certified reference solutions and volumetric reagents should be gently shaken before use to maintain homogeneity which can otherwise be degraded due to water condensation on the inner surface of the container.
 This will also address striaition effects which may develop on long term storage.

-- recommended expiry date or shelf life
+- recommended expiry date

 |Relatively 'unstable' materials||In addition to the above, the following information is given for products which may deteriorate faster after the container seal is opened:|